echandler/wack-script/README.md

 #### Do you want to create your own round?

-Hallelujah, rounds for this map are hard to make, if you would lke to contribute your own wack round you will need atleast four things:
+Hallelujah, rounds for this map are hard to make, if you would lke to contribute your own wack round you will need at least four things:
 - An idea.
 Harder than it sounds.
 - An account on [map-maker.app](https://map-maker.app).
 - The helper script: [link](https://github.com/echandler/wack-script/raw/main/wackHelperScript.user.js)